nent/nent/packages/core/src/components/n-presentation/elements.md

 > ℹ️) To initially hide the element, be sure to include the ‘hidden’ attribute.

-When used with n-out-class, this attribute adds the specified class and removes the 'hidden' attribute if present at the specified time out seconds.
+When used with n-out-class, this attribute adds the specified class and removes the 'hidden' attribute, if present, at the specified time-out seconds.

 ```html
 <any n-out-time='1' n-out-class='fade-out' />